 And what’s really cool is when you click on an individual account in the list at the bottom.
 As you can see from the screenshot above, the graph highlights the portion of your total attributed to that account, and the colored ring breaks out the portion of the circle related to the selected account.

 Now the truth is that while the above is really cool, it’s just information.
 It doesn’t really give you any analysis that you can actually use.
 But the next few features do.

 Mutual Fund and ETF Expenses

 In my case, total investment costs are a real eye-opener.
-Beyond the screenshot above, Personal Capital breaks down the cost by fund or ETF, so that you can focus your analysis and determine whether you need to make any changes.
+Personal Capital breaks down the cost by fund or ETF, so that you can focus your analysis and determine whether you need to make any changes.
 Through using the tool, it became clear to me that there are a couple of funds I need to dump for less expensive alternatives.

 401(k) Fee Analyzer

 The second tool to help fight the high cost of investing is revolutionary.
 It’s called the 401k Fee Analyzer.

 The first time you run this tool, it will base its analysis on data not specific to your retirement funds.
 But you can get additional data on 401k expenses from your employer or broker to get more accurate results.

 What’s so great about the analyzer is that it doesn’t stop with just the expense ratios of the funds and ETFs you own.
 That part’s easy.
 It also looks at the costs funds charge you for trading, which aren’t reflected in the expense ratio.
 And it looks at administrative costs charged to run the 401k, which are often passed down to employees.

 If you have a 401k, this tool by itself makes it worth checking out Personal Capital.
 And it’s a good reminder as to why most folks should transfer their 401k to a rollover IRA when they leave their employer.